Kenwood Towne Centre: History

 A remodeling in 2007 consisted of the razing of the former Pogue's/Parisian anchor (on the mall's southwest end).
 The store was replaced by a 2-level (140,000 square foot) Nordstrom department store that opened on September 25, 2009.
 An extension of the mall concourse designed by FRCH was created to access the new anchor.

 In 2018, Macy's revealed that their Kenwood store was one of their "Growth 50" stores meaning that it is one of their highest performing locations nationwide.
 Because of this, the store received a series of renovations and improvements including new carpeting and paint as well as many other beneficial updates.

 In 2019, Forever 21 filed for Chapter 11 bankruptcy and announced that they intend to close most Cincinnati area locations including the Kenwood store.
 However, an official closing date has not been determined or disclosed yet as of now and the store and the other announced closures in the metropolitan area remain open until further notice.
 The other area locations the company intends to shutter are the locations at Liberty Center, Dayton Mall, and their outlet location at the Tanger Outlets in Jeffersonville, Ohio.

 During the 2019 holiday season, the mall implemented a youth escort policy/curfew in response to a fight in one of the mall's stores.
-The policy requires teens ages 18 and under to be accompanied by an adult age 21 or older on December 27, 28, and 30 after 4 pm, December 29 and December 31 (New Year's Eve) after 2 pm.
-The curfew only applies to the 2019 holiday season and is scheduled to be lifted as of January 1.
+The policy required teens ages 18 and under to be accompanied by an adult age 21 or older on December 27, 28, and 30 after 4 pm, December 29 and December 31 (New Year's Eve) after 2 pm.
+The curfew only applied to the 2019 season.